Adamantios/Twitter-Profile-Parser/README.md

 Written in Python 2.7

 ##Input
-The twitter profile parser gets all the required twitter authentication keys as input and a csv or line separated file containing the twitter screen names of the users for whom we want to download the specific data.
+The twitter profile parser takes as an input a csv or line separated file containing the twitter screen names of the users for whom we want to download the specific data.

 ###NOTES:
 -In order to change the downloaded data, just change the `get_specific_user_data(user)` function.
--If a user from the input file does not exist, shows a message specifying the wrong username converted in lower case.
+-After every chunk downloaded, if any user could not be fetched, shows a message specifying the username(s) converted in lower case.

 ##Requirements
 tweepy is required.

 ##Usage
 ```
-twitter_profile_parser.py [-h] -ck CONSUMER_KEY -cs CONSUMER_SECRET
-                                -at ACCESS_TOKEN -ats ACCESS_TOKEN_SECRET
-                                -f FILENAME
+twitter_profile_parser.py [-h]  -f FILENAME
                                 [-s STATUSES] [-q MAX_QUERY_SIZE]
                                 [-t MINUTES_TO_SLEEP]

 required arguments:
-  -ck CONSUMER_KEY, --consumerkey CONSUMER_KEY
-                        The consumer key for the authentication.

-  -cs CONSUMER_SECRET, --consumersecret CONSUMER_SECRET
-                        The consumer secret for the authentication.

-  -at ACCESS_TOKEN, --accesstoken ACCESS_TOKEN
-                        The access token for the authentication.

-  -ats ACCESS_TOKEN_SECRET, --accesstokensecret ACCESS_TOKEN_SECRET
-                        The access token secret for the authentication.

   -f FILENAME, --file FILENAME
                         path to the file which contains the twitter usernames.